 How long does Military Funeral Honors and the following services last?

-Anticipate 20-30 minutes from arrival at the Committal Shelter to completion of MFH and the following religious, funeral home and/or family services.
+Anticipate 20-30 minutes from arrival at the Committal Shelter to completion of Military Funeral Honors and the following religious, funeral home, and/or family services.

 Can I Bring Children?

-There are no restrictions regarding children attending Military Funeral Honors, and in fact are encouraged to attend in order to observe our Nation’s final military tribute to their loved one.
+There are no restrictions regarding children attending Military Funeral Honors, and in fact, they are encouraged to attend to observe our Nation’s final military tribute to their loved one.
 The Funeral Home Director can offer guidance on proper decorum, and parents should remind their children to be respectful.
 Please keep in mind the rifle volleys are quite loud, so parents may want to cover their youngster’s ears during the three rifle volleys.

 Should I Turn Off My Phone?